olsson-group/ito/README.md

 ```

 Upon completion of the training, a symbolic link to the model checkpoint with the lowest loss will be created at:

 ```
 storage/train/{timestamp}/best
 ```

-And a symlink to the directory for the train-session will be created at
+And a symlink to the directory for the latest train-session, including all checkpoints and arguments used for the run, will be created at

 ```
 storage/train/latest/